 To add colour to this celebration, you are encouraged to:

-SALUTING SCHEDULE & ROUTINE (Monitor Channel 69)
+SALUTING SCHEDULE & SEQUENCE (Monitor Channel 69)

-After passing the race committee boat, line up the crew, on the foredeck if possible.
+- After passing the committee boat, line up the crew on the foredeck if possible.

-The Commodore will return your salute.
+- The Commodore will return your salute.